-The employer and the Association may from time to time agree in writing on a weighting to be given to particular items of radiological service such that those items are counted as more than one item of radiological service for the purposes of both piece rate remuneration provisions of this sub-clause.
+The employer and the Association may from time to time agree in writing on a weighting to be given to particular items of radiological service such that those items are counted as more than one item of radiological service for the purposes of both piece rate remuneration provisions of this subclause.

-- (5) Value of baseline earnings pool. - (a) The value of the baseline earnings pool is calculated each financial year by multiplying 50% of the number of radiological services by the specified piece rate undertaken in the hospital during the 12 month period from 1 January 2006 to 31 December 2006. - (b) Where the piece rate changes during the course of a particular financial year the respective amounts shall be applied pro-rata to determine the value of the baseline earnings pool for that financial year. - (6) Remuneration by way of salary and allowances. - (a) A Radiologist shall be paid at the applicable base salary, for 50% of the number of sessions for which the radiologist is engaged.
-These payments are for 50% of all radiological services undertaken within the hospital. - (b) A Radiologist shall be paid pro rata the Arrangement A Professional Development and Expenses Allowance for the total number of sessions for which the radiologist is engaged.
+- (5) Value of baseline earnings pool. - (a) The value of the baseline earnings pool is calculated each financial year by multiplying 50% of the number of radiological services undertaken in the hospital during the 12 month period from 1 January 2009 to 31 December 2009 by the specified piece rate.

+- (b) Where the piece rate changes during the course of a particular financial year the respective amounts shall be applied pro-rata to determine the value of the baseline earnings pool for that financial year. - (6) Remuneration by way of salary and allowances. - (a) A Radiologist shall be paid at the applicable base salary, for 50% of the number of sessions for which the radiologist is engaged.
+These payments are for 50% of all radiological services undertaken within the hospital. - (b) A Radiologist shall be paid pro rata the Arrangement A Professional Development and Expenses Allowance for the total number of sessions for which the radiologist is engaged. - (c) A Radiologist shall be paid pro rata 100% of the Arrangement A Private Practice Income Allowance for the total number of sessions for which the Radiologist is engaged. - (d) Private Practice Cost Allowance - (i) If a part-time Radiologist has demonstrated the incurrence of private practice costs outside the hospital, the practitioner shall be paid a Private Practice Cost Allowance on each session, up to and including 5 sessions.
+The prescribed allowance is payable from the first pay period on or after the specified date.